>> Home

 Edible Qualities

-Kadota Fig is a medium-sized tree that is typically grown for its edible qualities, although it does have ornamental merits as well.
+Kadota Fig is a medium-sized tree that is commonly grown for its edible qualities, although it does have ornamental merits as well.
 It produces chartreuse fruit (technically 'pomes') which are usually ready for picking from early to mid fall.
 The fruits have a sweet taste.

 The fruit are most often used in the following ways: